informatics-isi-edu/hatrac/REST-API.md

 - `total_bytes`: deprecated alias for `content-length`
 - `content_md5`: deprecated alias for `content-md5`

+As with object and namespace creation, an optional query parameter may be supplied to request automatic creation of ancestor namespaces:

+    POST /namespace_path/object_name;upload?parents=true
+	...

-for which the successful response is:
+In either case, the successful response is:

     201 Created
     Location /namespace_path/object_name;upload/job_id